The People Behind the Music

 President

-John grew up in St. Thomas and discovered Gordon Lightfoot’s music while listening to his dad’s ‘Sunday Concert’ LP in 1970.
-Seventeen years later he accepted a teaching position at Oriliia’s Park Street Collegiate Institute and eventually taught two years at Gordon’s former high school, ODCVI.
-Retired since 2016, John feels very fortunate to be part of an extremely dedicated Lightfoot Days Festival Committee, through which the musical legacy of Canada’s greatest singer/songwriter can continue to be celebrated.
-John and his wife Janice have been blessed with two beautiful daughters, Jessica and Jacqueline.
+John grew up in St. Thomas and discovered Gordon Lightfoot's music listening to his dad's 'Sunday Concert' LP in 1970.
+Seventeen years later he accepted a teaching position in Orillia, eventually teaching at Gordon's former high school.
+Retired since 2016, John feels fortunate to help celebrate Canada's greatest singer-songwriter.

 Daphne Mainprize